 Hoppy Girl Brewing & Turning Waters Bed and Breakfast

 Hoppy Girl Brewing is featured in our MN Craft Brewers Guild Passport (A-K) and on our Mobile App.
 Additional photos and video tour on instagram.

 136 Bridge Ave, Wabasha, MN 55981 / 651-564-1568

 Beer Recommendation: Chubby Chipmunk (or Salted Caramel Russian stout when in season) – View tap list

 Brewpub featuring both original beers and guest beers from their favorite Minnesota Breweries on Tap.
-You can also purchase wine and cocktails or stay overnight in their Bed and Breakfast.
+You can also purchase cider or stay overnight in their Bed and Breakfast.

 - Minnesota’s Official Craft Beer Passport (MNCBG 2-Book)Product on sale